thiblahute/meson-website/Reference-manual.md

 ### include_directories ###

 Returns an opaque object which contains the directories given in positional arguments.
 The result can then be used as a keyword argument when building executables or libraries.
 Both the source directory and the corresponding build directory are added.
 Note that this function call itself does not add the directories into the search path, since there is no global search path.
 You can use the the returned object in any subdirectory you want, Meson will make the paths work automatically.
+This function has one keyword argument `is_system` which, if set, flags the specified directories as system directories.
+This means that they will be used with the `-isystem` compiler argument rather than `-I` on compilers that support this flag (in practice everything except Visual Studio).

 ### install_data ###